keptn/spec/design_docs/selfhealing_featuretoggle.md

 *   Build featuretoggle action for remediation service
 *   Provide load generation script
 *   Provide instructions to setup custom alerting rule in Dynatrace (not yet available via API)

+# Open Issues to be discussed

+* If and how to sync state of all feature toggles to Keptn config repository
+    - Most feature toggle frameworks provide webhooks which could be used to sync state.
+However, each framework has different payload to define a feature toggle.

+* Extraction of feature toggle remediation into own services.
+Or better abstract the remediation action to be just a container to run when needed (instead of having services running in the cluster all the time).